 Looking for some history lessons or a more cultural experience with an art exhibit?
-Several local museums offer an opportunity to learn about our amazing heritage and history surrounding the development of our area.
-The Old Coast Guard Station Museum highlights Virginia Beach’s early history, shipwrecks and rescues along the coast.
-The Virginia Museum of Contemporary Art center exclusively displans 20th century works of art.
-Changing exhibits focus on America’s artistic population with occasional shows by internationally known artists.
+The Old Coast Guard Station Museum highlights Virginia Beach’s early history, shipwrecks, and rescues along the coast.
+The Virginia Museum of Contemporary Art center exclusively displays 20th century works of art via permanent and temporary exhibits.

-With our deep naval roots, it’s no wonder we have several great attractions that highlight our nation’s military history.
-Just a short drive into Pungo, you can visit the Military Aviation Museum, home to one of the world's largest collections of warbirds in flying condition.
+Visit the Military Aviation Museum in Pungo to see one of the world's largest collections of warbirds in flying condition.
 World War I and World War II era planes and memorabilia are on display with guided tours offered daily.
 Air shows, plane rides, and seasonal events are offered all year long.
-As an added bonus, enjoy the Dinosaur Exhibit, a unique collection of sculptures and at the entrance to the Virginia Beach Airport.
-Venture into Norfolk and stop at Nauticus, The National Maritime Museum.
-This high-tech ;maritime science center invites you to visit the ocean’s depths, participate in a simulated battle sequence aboard a destroyer, and much much more!
-Several of our local naval bases offer tours for a hands-on experience unlike any other!
+Stop by the Dinosaur Exhibit, a unique collection of sculptures and at the entrance to the Virginia Beach Airport.

 Tour Historical Virginia Beach

 Thirteen years before the famous Plymouth Rock landing, British settlers first set foot on American soil at Cape Henry.
 Come see the First Landing Cross commemorating this event as well as Old Cape Henry Lighthouse at nearby Fort Story.
 Built in 1791, it's America's oldest government-built lighthouse.